frnmst/the-flux-of-thought/_posts/2017-02-11-another-post.md

 {% include image.html file="terminal.png" alt="ter" %}

-This is the liqid tag for the last case:
+This is the liquid tag for the last case:

 ```liquid
 {% raw %}